 Similarly unfortunate was the research carried out by Xerox in its Palo Alto Research Center (PARC).
 With the exception of laser printer technology, Xerox hardly managed to turn its own inventions into hard cash.
 Both the computer mouse and the graphical user interface, without which such a mouse is useless, were essentially developed at PARC – as early as the 1970s.
 But it was not until Apple made real innovations out of both with the Macintosh computer almost 10 years later.
 In the meantime, the mouse and the graphical user interface have become standards for computers.

-In contrast, innovative is an adjective that describes someone who the introduces new things, ideas or ways of doing something.
+In contrast, Innovative is an adjective that describes someone who introduces new things, ideas or ways of doing something.
 This person shows creativity in thinking and imagination to take the next step forward.

 While innovation and inventions may have seemed similar to you before, we have now explained in detail the differences between innovation and invention.

 - Inventions provide evidence of the credibility of scientific knowledge